gouherdanish/gouherdanish.github.io/_posts/2024-10-29-loss-functions.md

 - The naive implementation of Softmax may lead to stability issues as explained in [this](https://gouherdanish.github.io/2024/10/28/softmax.html) article

 ---
-### 2. Using PyTorch Implementation of Softmax
+### 2. Using PyTorch Version of Softmax

-- We will follow the same flow as in the approach 1
+- We will follow the same steps as in the approach 1

 <img src="{{site.url}}/images/loss_fn/loss1.png">